troldal/OpenXLSX/README.md

 - XLStyles ::create functions: implement good default style properties for all styles
 - TBD: permit setting a format reference for shared strings
 - TBD: determine if XLMergeCells can somehow be stored with the document / worksheet instead of created on each call

+## (Lars Uffmann) 17 August 2024 - bugfix in XLAppProperties::createFromTemplate
+* BUGFIX: TitlesOfParts is now correctly inserted into the `<Properties>` (document) element, was previously wrongly appended to headingPairs
+* entries in /xl/ are now explitly checked for known & handled file types (`/xl/worksheets/sheet*`, `/xl/sharedStrings.xml`, `/xl/styles.xml`, `/xl/theme/theme*`) and otherwise ignored.
+This fixes an issue when the workbook contains `/xl/pivotCache/` and `/xl/pivotTables/` entries until support for those is implemented (if ever ;P)

 ## (Lars Uffmann) 14 August 2024 - use row style, or if not set, column style for default cell style
 * Newly created cells will now use the style that is set for the row or the column (if set and != XLDefaultCellFormat), with row style taking precedence